Examples have audio.

 Prepositions and Indicators of Place and Direction

-Prepositions and words similar to them that are usually accompanied by an “ezafe” are pronounced differently when their last sound is a vowel; the ezafe (and also the intervening consonant that might have come there to prevent the ezafe and another vowel to be pronounced right after each other) is simply omitted.
+Prepositions and words similar to them that are usually accompanied by an “ezafe” are pronounced differently when their last sound is a vowel.
+In such cases, the ezafe is usually omitted.

 روی میز